 There are various ways you can plan your performance marketing campaigns.
 It depends on the channel and type you want to use.

-There are primarily four types of performance marketing types: social media, search, native, and affiliate.
+There are primarily four types of performance marketing: social media, search, native, and affiliate.
 Apart from this, sponsored content and influencer marketing (which are not typically performance marketing methods) can also be used in a performance marketing framework.

-You can use almost all the social media platforms and their self-serve ads platform to run performance marketing campaigns.
+You can use almost all social media platforms and their self-serve ad platforms to run performance marketing campaigns.
 Here are some of the most popular in 2019:

 Native advertising is a type of advertising that matches the form and function of the platform upon which it appears.

-Basically, the way an appear appears on a website matches the look and feel of the website, making it not look like an ad.
+Basically, the way an ad appears on a website matches the look and feel of the website, making it not look like an ad.